kokinomura/ofxNumberAnimation/README.md

 numbers at high speed, then reveals each digit from right to left (or left to right) with
 certain delay time.
 This is useful to show numbers such as score or price dramatically.

 Current version is based on version 0.8.0.

+-->> Take a look at an example video. http://vimeo.com/81464789

 Usage
 --------------------------------------------